kleineluka/burial/README.md

 - **Mod Manager** 🍱: One-click install of modpacks, manage Tomb modloader, browse and download mods, manage installed mods, and (beta) manage multiple instances of the game.
 - **Resources** ✂️: Decrypt/encrypt files from/to .k9a, export categories of resources, generate asset templates, parse/import dialogue, and decrypt/modify/manage save files.
 - **Reversing** 🧬: Targeted code injection, export/deobfuscate/comment the game's run-time code, manage NW.js SDK's, enable developer tools, view game information, and create backups of your game files.
-- **Mod Tools** 🖍️:  Create an RPG Maker project, export an RPG Maker project to a Tomb mod, edit mod json files, edit repo json files, and generate mod differences.
+- **Mod Tools** 🖍️:  Create an RPG Maker project, export an RPG Maker project to a Tomb mod, convert a non-Tomb mod to Tomb, edit mod json files, edit repo json files, and generate mod differences.
 - **Knowledge** 📔: Easily access modding resources in one convenient place.
 - **Easy and Safe** 🍵: Burial only takes a few clicks to get you playing mods, has lots of tooltips, and implements safety guardrails to protect your saves.
 - **Quality of Life** 🌸: Pretty GUI with character-based themes, persistent settings, built-in tutorials, update checking, lots of emojis..